-It has the same drag-and-drop editor for building emails, landing pages, and forms.
+It has one drag-and-drop editor for building emails, landing pages, and forms.
 Which means everything becomes familiar quickly.
 There are more than 75 email and newsletter templates to choose from.
 Just what you’re looking for to send out a small business newsletter.

 Moosend is great for basic automations.
-It has pre-made workflow templates called ‘recipes’.
+The pre-made workflow templates are called ‘recipes’.
 If you’ve never automated an email sequence before, these are a good starting point.
 The automations are easy to customise in Moosend’s timeline-based workflow editor.

 If you sell digital products or tangible goods, you can connect your ecommerce store and import products into newsletters.